Indore: IIT Indore ranked 396th in QS World University Rankings 2023

 This year’s QS World University Rankings included almost 1,500 institutions from around the world including universities from diverse locations across Europe, Asia and North America.

-IIT Indore director Prof Suhas Joshi congratulated the IIT Indore community and urged them to pursue their research and academic activities with diligence, which essentially will contribute to growth of the Institute and pave the way for more global recognitions in future.
+IIT Indore director Prof Suhas Joshi congratulated the IIT Indore community and urged them to pursue their research and academic activities with diligence, which essentially will contribute to the growth of the institute and pave the way for more global recognition in future.

 (To receive our E-paper on whatsapp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)